Soul food

-Soul food is the ethnic cuisine of African Americans.
+Soul food is the cuisine of Black Americans.
 Originating in the American South from the cuisines of enslaved Africans transported from Africa through the Atlantic slave trade, soul food is closely associated with the cuisine of the Southern United States.
-The expression "soul food" originated in the mid-1960s when "soul" was a common word used to describe African-American culture.
+The expression "soul food" originated in the mid-1960s when "soul" was a common word used to describe Black American culture.
 Soul food uses cooking techniques and ingredients from West African, Central African, Western European, and Indigenous cuisine of the Americas.
+According to soul food historian Adrian Miller, soul food exhibits some influences from West African cuisine such as the use of greens mixed together with meat and the frying of fritters in deep oil.

 The cuisine was initially denigrated as low quality and belittled because of its origin.
 It was seen as low-class food, and African Americans in the North looked down on their Black Southern compatriots who preferred soul food (see the Great Migration).
 The concept evolved from describing the food of slaves in the South, to being taken up as a primary source of pride in the African American community even in the North, such as in New York City, Chicago and Detroit.

-Soul food historian Adrian Miller said the difference between soul food and Southern food is that soul food is intensely seasoned and uses a variety of meats to add flavor to food and adds a variety of spicy and savory sauces.
-These spicy and savory sauces add robust flavor.
-This method of preparation was influenced by West African cuisine where West Africans create sauces to add flavor and spice to their food.
+According to Adrian Miller, while soul food has a lot in common with Southern food in terms of techniques and ingredients, it differs from it by being more intensely seasoned and using a variety of meats.
 Black Americans also add sugar to make cornbread, while "white southerners say when you put sugar in corn bread, it becomes cake".
 Bob Jeffries, the author of Soul Food Cookbook, said the difference between soul food and Southern food is: "While all soul food is Southern food, not all Southern food is soul.
 Soul food cooking is an example of how really good Southern [African-American] cooks cooked with what they had available to them."

 Impoverished White and Black people in the South cooked many of the same dishes stemming from Southern cooking traditions, but styles of preparation sometimes varied.
 Certain techniques popular in soul and other Southern cuisines (i.e., frying meat and using all parts of the animal for consumption) are shared with cultures all over the world.